tomcarver/Minx/README.md

 - Meta
 - A theory of overloading - non-deterministic values?
+- implement chained scopes in an implicit scope (line1, line2, as, line3...)

 ## Alphabet:
     = assignment (mutable or immutable) (or as part of infix operators)